AgentMC/Sao19/Translate/En/Part5.md

 Ronye nodded, exited to corridor and started walking behind Asuna.

-Should it me the Sword Mastery Academy in North Centoria, if a higher ranked student would call her this way, the expected development of the situation would involve surrounded by several students behind the school building saying something like "You are not getting a little rude lately, are you?", but of course such things didn’t happen in the Cathedral.
+Should it be the Sword Mastery Academy in North Centoria, if a higher ranked student would call her this way, the expected development of the situation would involve surrounded by several students behind the school building saying something like "You are not getting a little rude lately, are you?", but of course such things didn’t happen in the Cathedral.

 However, Ronye still felt quite uncomfortable having a one-on-one with Asuna.
 Even though the other party is a Vice-Prime Swordsman of the Human World Union Council, that was not a reason for her to come to Underworld from different world outside it.
 The reason was quite personal, such that couldn’t be confided to anyone ──